5 Doctor Specialties with the Least Burnout

 4th from the bottom is pathology, with 41% of pathologists reporting burnout.

 Pathologists study bodily tissues and fluids.
-Similar to radiology, pathology is considered a “support specialty”, since it’s secondary to the clinical staff.
-Pathologists examine specimens to give tissue diagnoses, and they also manage all of the clinical labs ordered by other physicians, whether that’s microbiology, hematology, chemistry, or everything in between.
+Similar to radiology, pathology is considered a “support specialty” since it’s secondary to the clinical staff.
+Pathologists examine specimens to provide tissue diagnoses and manage all clinical labs ordered by other physicians, whether that’s microbiology, hematology, chemistry, or everything in between.

 It’s a slow-paced specialty with low on-call responsibilities and an above-average work-life balance and lifestyle.
-The average pathologist only works about 47 hours per week while making $339K per year.
+The average pathologist works about 47 hours per week and earns $373K per year.

-There are a number of different subspecialties, including forensic pathology, cytopathology, clinical informatics, and medical microbiology, to name a few, meaning pathologists have the ability to tailor their career to their specific interests.
-Pathologists also have little patient interaction, so the burden of having to inform a patient and their family of bad news is left to other physicians.
+There are a number of subspecialties, including forensic pathology, cytopathology, clinical informatics, and medical microbiology, among others, which allow pathologists to tailor their careers to their specific interests.
+Pathologists also have little patient interaction, so the burden of informing patients and their families of bad news falls to other physicians.

-Regular 9 to 5 hours, a great annual salary, little patient interaction, and a slow-paced day-to-day work life means pathologists have the 4th lowest degree of burnout.
+Regular 9 to 5 hours, a great annual salary, little patient interaction, and a slow-paced day-to-day work life mean pathologists have the 4th-lowest burnout.

 3 | Psychiatry